 - British nationals holding dual nationality or of other origin,

-- Applicants not resident in the UK,
+- applicants not resident in the UK,

-- Where clearance from India is mandatory,
+- where clearance from India is mandatory,

-- Visitors to restricted areas and
+- visitors to restricted areas and

-- Certain cases where documents may need to be verified
+- certain cases where documents may need to be verified.

-Visa section will contact the applicant about the time of delivery for such passports.
+- Visa Section will contact the applicant about the time of delivery for such passports.
 Please note that each application is examined individually and the time taken for issuing visas will vary from case to case.

 Specific visas are granted for a variety of purposes.
 The principal types of visas issued are Tourist Visa, Business visa, Student and employment visa and Entry visa.
-Please contact the High Commission of India in London for further details if you are visiting India for purposes other than tourism, such as journalism, conferences, yoga, voluntary work, mountaineering or other expeditions.
+Please contact the High Commission of India for further details if you are visiting India for purposes other than tourism, such as journalism, conferences, yoga, voluntary work, mountaineering or other expeditions.
 The visa application form is, however, the same.
 Separate forms are available for Pakistani and Bangladeshi Nationals.

 The validity of the Transit visa will be 3 months from the date of issue, for a single Entry only.
 However stay in India should not exceed 15 days from date of arrival.
 Evidence of onward travel to a destination outside India is required.